 I have a toddler and a preschooler at home.
-And I’m always trying to maximize the use of the learning toys I create.
-Like this TP Roll Christmas Tree!
+And I'm always trying to maximize the use of the learning toys I create.
+Like this TP Roll Christmas Tree Learning Activity!
 I made one learning toy, but there are multiple ways to learn and play with it for kids of different ages.

-1 Christmas Tree Learning Toy, 5 Ways to Play and Learn
+1 Christmas Tree Learning Activity, 5 Ways to Play and Learn

 - Cut 3 TP rolls into 12 equal parts (~1 inch height each)